191410/White-Paper/Sources for Assignment 3.md

 # Possible Topic 1
 1. One of the possible topics I am considering is conducting research on the best way to monitor herd populations of White-Tailed deer.
-I will discuss several common methods that researchers use to analyze deer herd densities in a given region, and discuss which methods are  the easiest for the average person or landowner to use.
+I will discuss several common methods that researchers use to analyze deer herd densities in a given region and discuss which methods are  the easiest for the average person or landowner to use.